ljleb/sd-mecha/README.md

 ### Get Model-Specific Information

-The interface for merge hyperparameters requires prior knowledge of the blocks and classes of the architecture being merged.
+The interface for block/class hyperparameters requires prior knowledge of the blocks and classes of the architecture being merged.
 The command `info` was made to discover the names of the blocks and/or classes to use.

 To show the registered model architectures: